grbeno/grbeno.github.io/pages/dj_installation.md

     DATABASES = {'default': db_config}
     ```

-    Finally, you can migrate the datas into the database.
+    Finally, you can migrate the data into the database.
     ```
     python manage.py makemigrations
     ```